 As we mentioned earlier, SFAs are considered bad as scientific studies show, an SFA-rich diet is bad for long-term health as they increase both type 2 diabetes and heart disease risk.
 However, SFA’s in your dietary intake is not well reflected in the blood.
 That’s because, SFA get converted into MUFAs in your blood, thereby increasing MUFA%.
 Meaning, a high MUFA% is a better indication of an unhealthy diet and long-term disease risk.

-So, you should have a higher PUFA% than your MUFA% to have a healthy fatty acid balance.
+So, it would be best if you had a higher PUFA% than your MUFA% to have a healthy fatty acid balance.

 PUFA% (Omega-3 and Omega-6) and MUFA%.